-With the notable exception of Logic Games, the LSAT is full of confusing, redundant information (this alone makes Logic Games super cool).
-Unfortunately, every single Reading Comprehension passage will contain needlessly complex details, often combined with unfamiliar jargon and forays into minutiae that detract from the main point of the passage and obscure its purpose.
-Reading Comprehension boils down to two primary objectives: read and … [Read more...]
+With the notable exception of Logic Games, the LSAT is full of confusing, redundant information.
+Unfortunately, every single Reading Comprehension passage will contain needlessly complex details.
+These details often combine with unfamiliar jargon and forays into minutiae that detract from the main point of the passage and obscure the purpose.
+Reading Comprehension boils down to two primary objectives: read and comprehend (duh!).
+The thing is, … [Read more...]

-Since the June 2014 LSAT is officially released, we can take solace in the notion that, although 99.9% of you bombed that last game completely, better days lie ahead.
-For one thing, missing every single question on that game only brings your score down to 177, thanks to the exceptionally generous curve on that test.
+.
+With the release of the June 2014 LSAT, we can take solace in the notion that, although 99.9% of test-takers bombed the last game completely, better days lie ahead.
+For one thing, missing every single question on that game only brings your score down to 177.
+This is thanks to the exceptionally generous curve on that test.
 Why was the curve so generous?
 See the first sentence above.
-Here's the funny thing about exceptionally brutal games: they are … [Read more...]
+Here's the funny thing about exceptionally brutal games: they … [Read more...]

 Should I Answer Questions on the LSAT In Order?